 Shared Parenting vs. Sole Custody

-Whether shared parenting or sole custody is best for your family depends on a number of factors.
+Whether joint (shared) or sole custody is best for your family depends on a number of factors.
 Continue reading to learn more about shared parenting and sole custody arrangements.

 The Difference Between Shared Parenting and Sole Custody

-If sole custody is awarded, one parent gains exclusive physical and legal custody over the couple's child.
-The “custodial parent” typically has much more control over parenting decisions, from day-to-day parenting choices to deciding where and how a child will be educated.
+In a sole custody case, one parent gains exclusive physical and legal custody over the couple's child.
+The “custodial parent" has control over parenting decisions.
+This includes day-to-day parenting choices.
+The custodial parent's address will be the child's address for school purposes.

 Sole custody arrangements are most common when the parents live far apart.
-They also occur when the parents don't communicate well, or when one parent has been deemed unfit.
-Though the child will usually live most of the time with the parent who has sole custody, visitation schedules and parenting plans will provide for time with the non-custodial parent.
+They also occur when the parents don't communicate well or when one parent has been deemed unfit.
+The child will usually live most of the time with the parent with sole custody.
+A parenting time plan or visitation schedule will allow regular time with the non-custodial parent.
 Often, the court will indicate that the sole legal custodian also has physical custody of the child since the child resides with this parent most of the time.

-In a shared arrangement, on the other hand, both parents share decision making responsibility for the child.
+In a shared or joint custody case, both parents share decision-making responsibilities for the child.
 In some states, both parents will be designated as the “residential parent and legal custodian."
-Advocates of shared parenting also argue that children are better served when both parents play a large role in their life.
+Advocates of joint custody or shared parenting arrangements believe that children are better served when both parents play a large role in their life.

 - Extracurricular and social activities

 Parents should also consider how they would resolve disputes.
-Many parenting agreements include a process for resolving disagreements when parents can't come to a compromise.
+Many parenting plans include a process for resolving disagreements when parents can't come to a compromise.
 For example, the parents may agree that in major decisions on health care, the parties shall consult and try to reach agreement.
 If they cannot agree, then one party shall make the final decision.

 Adjusting Parenting Plans Over Time

-The needs of the child should be central to any parenting plan.
+The child's well-being must be central to any parenting plan.
 As a child grows, these needs will change over time.
-For example, a young child might need to spend most of its time in one household in order to make sure its schedule is stable and regular.
-A teenager, on the other hand, will be able to move between parents more often.
+For example, a young child might need to spend most of their time in one household or only gradually expand to similar time in both households.
+A teenager, on the other hand, may be able to move between parents more often and with greater ease.

-For these reasons, many parents today shape their shared parenting agreements to match a child's development, providing for longer periods of time with each parent when the child is young and shorter periods as the child grows.
-Additionally, a change of circumstances regarding a child's health, educational needs or social obligations may mean that a parenting plan must be adjusted.
-Parents may consider adding provisions for changing a parenting plan.
+For these reasons, many parents today shape their shared parenting agreements to match a child's development.
+They provide for longer periods of time with each parent when the child is young and shorter periods as the child grows.
+Additionally, a change of circumstances regarding a child's medical care, educational needs, or social obligations may mean that a parenting plan must be adjusted.
+Parents may consider adding provisions to their agreement for changing a parenting plan.
 Courts may do the same in the custody order.
 Sometimes parents agree to mediate proposed changes before filing a motion in court.

 Shared Parenting or Sole Custody?
 Get Professional Legal Help